MatthewSchwartz6/Subreddit_Playlists/README.md

 This program runs on your command line(terminal or powershell).
 These steps are meant for people who might not have experience in this thing.

 1. Create client_secret.json file for the Youtube Data Api.
-Add it to the same main dir as this project.
+Add it to the project directory that you will create below.
 The steps are listed quite clearly at https://developers.google.com/youtube/v3/getting-started

 2. Make sure you have pip (python package manager) installed. pip or pip3 work.
 Type `which pip` to see if it is already installed.